ajschofield/de-project-bentley/README.md

 We aim for the project to have certain features.
 Some are more prioritised than others.

-- [ ] Automated data ingestion from `totesys` db
+- Automated data ingestion from `totesys` db
-- [ ] Data storage for ingested and processed data in S3 buckets
+- Data storage for ingested and processed data in S3 buckets
-- [ ] Data transformation for data warehouse schema
+- Data transformation for data warehouse schema
-- [ ] Automated data loading into the data warehouse schema
+- Automated data loading into the data warehouse schema
-- [ ] Logging and monitoring with CloudWatch
+- Logging and monitoring with CloudWatch
-- [ ] Notifications for errors and successful runs (e.g. successful ingestion)
+- Notifications for errors and successful runs (e.g. successful ingestion)
-- [ ] Visualisation of warehouse data
+- Visualisation of warehouse data

-# Test Coverage
-TBA

-# Contributors
-TBA